lapets/course-scalable-data-science/run_sample_job.md

 To run a sample job on your cluster, please follow the steps below:

+Part 1:

+We will be using Github gists for writing code:

+1. The first thing you should know is how to setup a github gist workflow.

+    * Go to https://gist.github.com/ and create a new gist with title job.py

+    * Copy the gist url at the top of the webpage

-* You need to SSH into the machine.
-For linux and mac, it comes by default.
-For windows, try installing a client like PuTTY: http://www.putty.org/
+2. Now you need to SSH into the master machine for your cluster.
+For linux and mac, the SSH utility comes by default.
+For windows, try installing a client like PuTTY: http://www.putty.org/ and use a command line interface.

 * Login into your cluster's master node using SSH :